 - No objects are permitted on board that can’t be held in a student’s lap.

-- No profanity, chewing gum, eating or drinking on the bus.
+- Profanity, chewing gum, eating or drinking are not allowed on the bus.

-- Throwing or passing objects on, from, or into the bus is not allowed.
+- No throwing or passing objects allowed on, from, or into the bus.

-- Student cell phones must remain turned off and in backpacks.
-Cell phones may not be taken out at any point during the bus ride.
+- Cell phones must remain turned off and stored out of sight for the duration of the bus ride.

-- A Bus Conduct Report will be completed by the bus driver as a warning and forwarded to the principal.
+- A Bus Conduct Report may be completed by the bus driver as a warning and forwarded to the principal.

-- Two (2) Bus Conduct Reports will result in a three- to five-day suspension from the privilege of riding the bus.
+- Two (2) Bus Conduct Reports may result in a three- to five-day suspension from the privilege of riding the bus.

-- Three (3) Bus Conduct Reports will result in an additional ten (10) days suspension from the privilege of riding the bus.
+- Three (3) Bus Conduct Reports may result in an additional ten (10) days suspension from the privilege of riding the bus.

-- Four (4) Bus Conduct Reports or zero tolerance offenses will result in suspension from the privilege of riding the bus for the remainder of the school year.
+- Four (4) Bus Conduct Reports or zero tolerance offenses may result in suspension from the privilege of riding the bus for the remainder of the school year.

-- The parent/legal guardian is held legally responsible for any damage to the bus and/or bus equipment by his/her child.
+- The parent/legal guardian may be held legally responsible for any damage to the bus and/or bus equipment by his/her child.